HANS Device Guide for HPDE & Time Trials

 This is the most important caveat about HANS devices that many new drivers miss: a HANS device is significantly less effective with a factory seatbelt.
 The HANS tethers clip to the helmet and the shoulder portions of your harness.
 With a factory 3-point belt, the single diagonal shoulder belt provides weak and inconsistent force distribution.
 The HANS was designed to work with a 4-point or 6-point harness where two separate shoulder straps provide symmetric restraint across both shoulders.

-If your car runs a factory seatbelt (as most HPDE 1-2 cars do), wearing a HANS is better than not wearing one — but the full benefit requires a proper racing harness.
+If your car runs a factory seatbelt (as most HPDE 1-2 cars do), the Simpson Hybrid S is the exception to this rule — it is specifically engineered for use with 3-point factory belts, with geometry adapted for the asymmetric restraint a single shoulder belt provides.
+For drivers who want head and neck protection before upgrading to a harness, the Hybrid S is the correct device.
+Standard HANS/FHR devices are better paired with a full harness.
 When you move to HPDE 4 or any competition event where HANS is required, a harness is also required for the same reason.

 | Setup | Head Restraint Effectiveness | Notes |